enanesh/book-search-engine/README.md

 ### Step 2:

-In the terminal run the command `npm run start`
+In the terminal run the command `npmi` from the global file, also I would recommend to do the same into the `Client` file and in the `Server` file.
+Note: Is important to check that the version for Apollo server v.4.
+Since v.3 is lready deprecated and it would break some parts of the code if is not the right one.